 By: Anna Nauka

 Updated: 28 September 2015

 In this article, MyMind therapist Anna Nauka talks about emotional eating and offers advice on how to control these patterns.

 Emotional eating is defined as a tendency to eat in response to the negative emotions such as anger, loneliness, boredom or depression.
 Emotional overeating is considered to be an inappropriate response to stress.
 Because of the specific physiological response connected with negative emotions and stress – bodily state while experiencing these emotions is very similar to satiety.
-That is why loss of appetite is treated as more natural and more appropriate response to negative emotions.
+That is why the loss of appetite is treated as a more natural and more appropriate response to negative emotions.

 As research has shown we can experience emotional eating at any age and against the popular opinion it does not have to be connected with being overweight or suffering from eating disorders